nicolas-tallet/openpower-hpc-application-user-guide/03-job-submission/job-submission-script.md

 | -W     | HH:MM               | Runlimit
 | -x     |                     | Exclusive job

-> IBM Spectrum LSF uses an automatically-created directory inside the user Home Directory in order to temporarily store the elements related to a submitted job.
+> Note: IBM Spectrum LSF uses an automatically-created directory inside the user Home Directory in order to temporarily store the elements related to a submitted job.
 The location of this directory is the following:
 ```
 ${HOME}/.lsbatch